Men dealing with the effects of childhood sexual abuse and sexual assault

-Putting problems out there: Questioning the problem, not the person
+Putting problems out there: Question the problem, not the person

 A useful way of dealing with problems is to put them out there.
 Make the problems external to you.
 Note how they came into your life, and explore the way that they work and how you might deal with them.
 It is important to recognise that the origin of problems is not within us, but is related to our life experiences and the social world in which we live.
 This provides us with greater room to move.

 When dealing with problems it can be useful to mark out and clearly identify the parameters of a problem.
 Not all problems that are associated with child sexual abuse or sexual assault are the same.
 Some problems, like physical injuries, might have a clear link to sexual assault.
 Other problems, like excessive alcohol or other drug use, may have once been a strategy for managing unpleasant memories – a strategy which has taken over and become problematic in and of itself.
 The possibility of sorting such problems out becomes more ‘do-able’ if they are understood as a habit that got of hand, rather than directly ’caused by’ the sexual abuse or assault.
 As such, you are not so much ‘dealing with sexual abuse’ as you are dealing with the effects or outcomes.
 Read more about this idea here.

 When seeking to deal with a problem it can be particularly useful to notice what is happening when the problem is not present.

 These unique moments can provide important clues as to how to evade and outwit particularly difficult problems.
 Noticing these moments can help break the hold problems can sometimes have over us, in that they are no longer seen as all encompassing, but influenced by what we are doing or thinking, by circumstances, and by who else might be around.